sbergercnmc/duonovo/README.md

 - **QC_fail_step**, which describes the specific QC step that variants that didn’t pass QC failed (NA for variants that passed QC)
-- **supporting_hamming_distance**, an integer corresponding to the minimum of the two Hamming distances between proband haplotype block not containing the candidate variant and the two parental haplotype block.
+- **supporting_hamming_distance**, an integer corresponding to the minimum of the two Hamming distances between the proband haplotype block not containing the candidate variant and the two parental haplotype blocks.
 This supports the non-IBD status of these haplotype blocks.
 - **supporting_counts_het_hom**, an integer corresponding to the number of positions that went into the Hamming distance calculation where the proband is heterozygous and the parent is homozygous (see the Methods